5-on-5: Should Spurs trade Aldridge? Make more moves?

 Which of the bigs to bring back depends on the market, but Lee looks likely to be the best value, especially coming off his patella injury, while Dedmon's inability to win Gregg Popovich's trust during the playoffs makes him a question mark going forward.
 I don't see a compelling reason to extend Anderson, particularly given his small cap hold as a restricted free agent next summer.

-Engelmann:?B and E. Dedmon, despite his anemic offensive abilities, was the 12th-best center in the NBA due to his elite defensive impact (Defensive RPM of 3.8, behind only Gobert among centers).
+Engelmann:?B and E. Dedmon, despite his anemic offensive abilities, was the 12th-ranked center in the NBA because of his elite defensive impact (defensive RPM of 3.8, behind only Rudy Gobert among centers).
 Similarly, Kyle Anderson ranked as the second-best defensive wing in the NBA.
 Defensive specialists tend to earn less than their more offensively gifted counterparts, despite the same total impact, so these two are likely to be bargains.

 Haberstroh:?A, B and E. As long as Pop is around, they'll be a destination for veteran big men looking to revive their careers and win a championship.
 David West (two years ago), Pau Gasol and David Lee are nice pieces, but those guys will always be there, knocking on Pop and GM R.C.
 Buford's door.
 It's not easy to find players in their prime who are willing to be role players, but Simmons, Dedmon and Anderson should continue to blossom around Leonard.
 Back up the truck for them.